swiftlang/swift-evolution/proposals/nnnn-non-exhaustive-enums.md

 }
 ```

 `continue` and `final` were also suggested for this additional declaration.
 I'm not inherently against this approach, but it does seem a little harder to spot when looking at the generated interface for a library.
-Unless it receives significant acclaim over the modifier approach, I'm inclined to stick with the simpler thing.
+In preliminary discussions, the core team was not particularly fond of this approach, however.

 ### Preserve exhaustiveness diagnostics for non-exhaustive enums